Jack Absolute Flies Again

 Guardian on One Man, Two Guvnors

-Staged to coincide with the 80th anniversary of the Battle of Britain, Thea Sharrock (After The Dance) directs a riotous new comedy based on Sheridan’s The Rivals, co-written by Richard Bean (One Man, Two Guvnors) and Oliver Chris, and a cast including Caroline Quentin and Richard Fleeshman.
+Staged to coincide with the 80th anniversary of the Battle of Britain, Thea Sharrock (After the Dance) directs a riotous new comedy based on Sheridan’s The Rivals, co-written by Richard Bean (One Man, Two Guvnors) and Oliver Chris, and a cast including Caroline Quentin, James Fleet and Richard Fleeshman.

 Production supported by: Juliet de Baubigny